RidvanErenEldem/weather/README.md

 # Weather App With ReactJS and Redux

-This is a simple weather app that uses ReactJS, Redux, React Strap, Axios and React-Bootstrap icons with api from weatherapi.com
+This is a simple weather app that uses ReactJS, Redux, React Strap, Axios and React-Bootstrap icons with an api from weatherapi.com

 ## Live Demo